Concordium/concordium-wallet-proxy/README.md

 - `order`: whether to order the transactions in ascending or descending order of occurrence.
 A value beginning with `d` or `D` is interpreted as descending; any other (or no) value is interpreted as ascending.
 - `from`: a transaction id.
 If the order is ascending, return transactions with higher ids than this; if the order is descending, return transactions with lower ids.
 - `limit`: the maximum number of transactions to return; defaults to 20; values above 1000 are treated as 1000.
+- `includeRewards`: whether to include rewards, and if so, which ones.
+This is an optional parameter which defaults to including all rewards.
+The possible values are
+  - `none`: include no rewards, including minting
+  - `allButFinalization`: include all but finalization rewards
+  - `all`: include all rewards.
+This is also the default if not supplied.
 - `blockTimeFrom`: exclude any transactions with block time earlier than `blockTimeFrom` (seconds after epoch)
 - `blockTimeTo`: exclude any transactions with block time later than `blockTimeTo` (seconds after epoch)
 - `blockRewards`: whether to include block rewards.
 Possible values: